What is Factor Models?

 - E(r) = Rf + β1(Rm – Rf)

-- Here we approximate the expected return on the basis of risk-free return and the market risk premium while beta is the slope coefficient and risk-free return is the intercept coefficient.
+- Here we approximate the expected return on the basis of risk-free return and the market risk premium.
+At the same time, beta is the slope coefficient, and risk-free return is the intercept coefficient.

-- Intercept coefficient implies the value of the dependent variable when the factor value = 0
+- The intercept coefficient implies the value of the dependent variable when the factor value = 0

-- The slope coefficient determines the rate of change in the dependent variable to a rate of change in the independent variable.
+- The slope coefficient determines the rate of change in the dependent variable to the rate of change in the independent variable.

 2. Multiple Factor Model